ELITEv5/SunPLS/Documents/GoldPool_detailed_build.md

 ### 1. The Oracle — Biggest Architectural Departure

-The live SunPLS oracle at `0xc8B4d7d885D41826CB46376676638449332aeA87` reads PLS price from five PulseX pairs and returns a median.
+The live SunPLS oracle at `0xc8B4d7d885D41826CB46376676638449332aeA87` is a **single-pair TWAP oracle** reading the SunPLS/WPLS PulseX pair at `0xE4C6728b20595527CCB39fd4dB23Cf3b3464Cb55`.
+It returns price as WPLS per SunPLS — the same units the Controller uses for its R value and epsilon calculation.
+Manipulation resistance comes from the TWAP window combined with a creeping mechanism: moves above 5% require 3 confirmations and step at 10% per confirmation rather than jumping immediately.
+This is distinct from the SunDAI 5-pair median architecture — SunPLS uses a single pair with temporal resistance rather than cross-pair median resistance.

 The ProjectUSD spec requires a reliable price feed for whatever the collateral asset is.
 For PBTCG that feed requires two components combined through the GoldPool NAV formula.

-**Component A — PBTC/USD price**
+**Component A — PBTC/WPLS price**

-Same multi-pair median pattern as the live SunPLS oracle.
-PBTC trades on PulseX so the same oracle architecture applies directly.
-Candidate pairs:

-- PBTC/PLS converted via PLS/USD
-- PBTC/DAI if liquid
-- PBTC/USDC if liquid

-Fork the live SunPLS oracle contract, swap the pair addresses, redeploy.
-The asymmetric confirmation periods from SunPLS — 4-hour drop confirmation, 1-hour rise confirmation — carry over unchanged into this oracle.
-Same stepping mechanism, same manipulation resistance.
+Fork the live SunPLS oracle contract, replace the SunPLS/WPLS pair address with a PBTC/WPLS pair address on PulseX.
+The single-pair TWAP architecture carries over directly — same creeping mechanism, same confirmation logic, same manipulation resistance model.
+The price output unit changes from WPLS-per-SunPLS to WPLS-per-PBTC, which then feeds into the NAV calculation below.

+Assess actual PulseX liquidity for PBTC before committing to the pair address — the oracle is immutable after deployment.
+If PBTC/WPLS liquidity is insufficient for reliable TWAP pricing at launch, PBTC/DAI or PBTC/USDC are fallback candidates if those pairs are deeper on PulseX.

 **Component B — Gold/USD price**

 New dependency with no equivalent in the live SunPLS system.
+The SunPLS single-pair TWAP pattern cannot be applied here directly since gold does not have a native PulseChain pair to read from.
 Options in order of implementation preference:

-- **PulseX PAXG pairs** — same median pattern as SunPLS oracle, fully on-chain, cleanest long-term implementation.
-Requires sufficient PAXG liquidity on PulseChain.
+- **PulseX PAXG/WPLS pair** — if PAXG has sufficient liquidity on PulseChain, fork the SunPLS oracle with PAXG/WPLS as the source pair.
+Same single-pair TWAP architecture, cleanest long-term implementation.
 - **Governance-updated value** — multisig updates the gold price parameter on a fixed schedule.
-Simpler, introduces centralization risk, acceptable for v1.0 while PAXG liquidity develops.
+Simpler, introduces centralization risk, acceptable for v1.0 while PAXG liquidity is assessed.
 - **Tellor oracle** — decentralized feed available on PulseChain with gold price support.
-Adds external dependency.
+Adds external dependency but removes centralization.

 For v1.0, the governance-updated gold price is the pragmatic choice.
 Ship faster, reduce complexity, replace with PulseX PAXG median in v2 once the system has traction.
 Document this explicitly as a planned upgrade rather than a permanent design.